Leaf blowing blows -- use the rake

 We don't necessarily have to regulate leaf blowers out of existence.
 Rather than arguing the environmental angle, I think leaf blower opponents would have better luck playing up the health benefits associated with tackling most landscaping chores by hand.
 For my part, I sometimes casually drop into conversation that I've lost a few pounds raking the leaves and pruning my shrubs one snip at a time.

 And it's true.
 One online calorie counter, for instance, suggests a person weighing 150 pounds will burn over 200 calories per hour while raking leaves, and 238 calories will melt away during one hour of pruning shrubs with manual clippers rather than the high-powered hedge trimmer.
 Not too shabby.
 So, with a nod to Sarah Silverman's Great Schlep, I say we lobby our grandparents -- as well as our parents, aunts, uncles and everyone else -- to hang up their ear-splitting, gas-guzzling leaf blowers for the sake of physical fitness.
 And, should they refuse to stop blowing leaves, at the very least, we can try to convince them to opt for one of the lower-impact electric-powered models instead.

 Story by Susan Brackney.
 This article originally appeared in Plenty in November 2008.
-The story was added to MNN.com in November 2009.
+The story was added to MNN.com.